 First, let’s cover what we don’t want to see in your package.

 Simultaneous submissions will be deleted unread, without response – so if your novel is under submission elsewhere (including via agent!) please refrain from wasting our time and yours.
-If your manuscript is not complete, do not submit a submission package to us, simply query our interest with a synopsis.
+If your manuscript is not complete, do not submit a submission package to us.

-As of January 1, 2012 – our word count limit is 90,000.
-Any novels longer than 100k that can’t be edited down will be asked to split into a novel and a sequel, or will be rejected.
-Costs prohibit setting a reader-friendly price on paperbacks of extreme length, and even at a high price, royalties for the author and the company – suffer.
+As of February 1, 2014 – our word count limit is 90,000.
+No we will not re-consider.
+Costs prohibit setting a reader-friendly price on paperbacks of extreme length, and even at a high price, royalties for the author – and the company – suffer.
 If you have a novel significantly over 90k, consider finding a split point and creating a first and second part.

 Send only .rtf files – absolutely no other file types will be accepted.
 We work on Windows XP machines, and use older versions MS Office.
 Yes the world has moved on, Belfire will not.
 Do not send us new version files and claim it is the same thing – the new MS Office is incompatible with our versions.
-Any and all non-requested file format will be deleted unread.
+Any and all non-requested file format will not be accepted by our submissions form.

 What we do want to see:

 Make sure your sample chapters are formatted as listed below.
 There are specific reasons for this; for example, most new writers use far too much formatting, fancy fonts and ridiculous tabs and these create problems when formatting for print if the manuscript is accepted.
 But mostly, it’s for our own benefit – be gentle with our eyes.